tpoisot/ms_proba_networks/ms/maintext.md

 properties are conceptually equivalent to variances.

 In the recent years, the interpretation of the values of network structure (as indicators of the action of ecological or evolutionary processes) has been somewhat complicated by the observation that network structure varies through space, and time; species from the same pool do not interact in a consistent way [@pois12c].
 Empirical and theoretical studies suggest that the network is not the right unit to understand this variation; rather, network variation is an emerging property of the response of ecological interactions to environmental factors and chance events [@pois14].
-Interactions can vary because of local mis-matching in phenology [@oles11a], populations fluctuations preventing the interaction [@cana14], or a combination of both [@olit14;@cham14]. @olit14 show that accounting for neutral (population-size driven) and trait-based effects allows predicting the variation of interactions, but not the cumulative change in network structure.
+Interactions can vary because of local mis-matching in phenology [@oles11a], populations fluctuations preventing the interaction [@cana14], or a combination of both [@olit14;@cham14]. @olit14 show that accounting for neutral (population-size driven) and trait-based effects allows predicting the cumulative change in network structure, but not the change at the level of individual interactions.

-Taken together, these considerations highlight the need to amend our current methodology on ecological network to account for variation at the interaction level.
+Taken together, these considerations highlight the need to amend our current methodology on ecological network to give more importance to the variation at the interaction level.
 Because the methodology to describe networks has first been crafted at a time when assuming that interactions did not vary, it is unsuited to address the questions that probabilistic networks allows asking.
 In this paper, we show that several direct and emerging core properties of ecological networks (both bipartite and unipartite) can be re-formulated in a probabilistic context; we conclude by showing how this methodology can be applied to exploit the information contained in the variability and networks, and reduce the computational burden of current methods in network analysis.